posd2017f/homework/README.md

 :zap: Some people will place header files into `include` folder, and it may cause the building of .ut job to fail.
 If so, just email to us and we will change the configuation for you.

 #### Update

+  * Sun Oct 22 2017 13:45:41

+    The description on test `Numbers` is wrong, there should be two numbers.
+Please modify your test if there is only one.

+    ```diff
+    + // Given there are two perfect Numbers: 8128, 496
+    + // When create a new list with the perfect Number
+    + // Then #symbol() of the list should return "[8128, 496]"
+    - // Given there are two perfect Numbers: 8128
+    - // When create a new list with the perfect Number
+    - // Then #symbol() of the list should return "[8128]"
+    ```

   * Sat Oct 21 2017 11:12:56